matthijscox/Blog/pages/2021-03-23-julia-tips.md

 # Julia Developer Tips

 I'm teaching quite some Julia trainings at my current employer.
-One recurring question is to share some tips about development tooling and functions.
-Just a few things that make your life easier, but that I always forget to explain explicitly.
-All these things can be Googled and read in the Julia documentation, but I'll write them down here for later reference.
+One recurring question is to share my tips for Julia development, specifically tooling and utility functions.
+Things that make your work easier, but that I always forget to explain explicitly.
+All these tips can be Googled and read in the Julia documentation, but I'll write them down here for later reference.

 ## How to get started with Julia